Protecting the License Server

 To learn more about replay protection, see AbstractRequestMessage.getMessageId() .

-Maintain a whitelist of trusted content packagers
+Maintain an allow list of trusted content packagers

 To learn how to obtain information about the entity that packaged the content, see V2ContentMetaData.getPackagerInfo() .